JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="GetRect"></a>GetRect

+Retrieves a rectangle of the specified type for the current range.

 ```
 FUNCTION CTextRange2.GetRect (BYVAL nType AS LONG, BYVAL pLeft AS LONG PTR, BYVAL pTop AS LONG PTR, _
 BYVAL pRight AS LONG PTR, BYVAL pBottom AS LONG PTR, BYVAL pHit AS LONG PTR) AS HRESULT